Mizuho profit beats estimates, sees credit costs halving this year

-Japan's Mizuho Financial Group Inc (8411.T) reported on Friday its net profit more than doubled for the fourth quarter, during which it suffered some system failures and booked a trading loss related to the collapse of U.S. investment fund Archegos.
+TOKYO (Reuters) - Japan’s Mizuho Financial Group Inc reported on Friday its net profit more than doubled for the fourth quarter, during which it suffered some system failures and booked a trading loss related to the collapse of U.S. investment fund Archegos.

 Mizuho, Japan’s third-largest lender by assets, said profit for the March 31-ending quarter came in at 116.6 billion yen ($1.07 billion).
 That compared with an average profit estimate of 79.95 billion yen from two analysts surveyed by Refinitiv.